 Alternative versions: Among the many other versions of this piece are the single edit mentioned above, the US single version, a version by van Leer (Nice to have met you) and several live versions by Focus and Akkerman.
 There are also a number of covers by various bands.
 In 2010 a new mix (the Darius Syrossian & Nyra Mix) appeared in connection with a Nike advert for the 2010 football world cup.
 A further lease of fame came in 2017 with its use in the film Baby Driver.

-Notes: When edited this track was the single that later propelled Focus to fame.
+Notes: When edited, this track was the single that later propelled Focus to fame.
 It was first seen on mainstream television in the UK on The Old Grey Whistle Test in November 1972.
-For the next 10 days Polydor had to devote it's entire vinyl pressing plant to servicing the unexpected demand for Moving Waves.
+For the next 10 days Polydor had to devote its entire vinyl pressing plant to servicing the unexpected demand for Moving Waves.

 Analysis of the self-mocking track reveals that it can be split into 15 constituent parts, beginning and ending with the full band but alternating with van Leer and his tricks all the way.
-We begin with electric guitars (first a single strummed guitar [00:00-00:09] with a single note from elsewhere at 00:05 before more guitars join in with the riff after first the drums then the whole band have come in for the first run through of the riff (00:00-00:47).
+We begin with electric guitars (first a single strummed guitar [00:00-00:09] with a single note from elsewhere at 00:05 before more guitars join in with the riff after first the drums then the whole band come in for the first run through of the riff (00:00-00:47).
 At 00:48 we have break 1 - the drums come in alone, followed by van Leer's yodel and a sort of scream.
 The band then come back in with the main theme (01:14-01:39) to be followed by break 2 - a repeat of the drums, yodel, scream sequence (1:40-02:04).
 The band come in again (02:05-02:32) but at the third break van Leer uses a strange unintelligible gnome-like gibberish (02:33-02:53).
 The order established, the band alternate with van Leer to the end.
 The yodel and scream come another twice.
 Between these breaks two other alternatives are used – break 4, a breathy flute (04:10-04:30) then break 5 - whistles, claps and a studio harmonium (04:56-05:12).
 Each time the band comes in, Akkerman's guitar grows wilder and more frenetic.
 The final yodel break (break 7) is at 05:43-06:03 and the band finale, introduced by screams or shouts, is at 06:04-06:40.
 The band end in unison.
-There is also a 1930s jazz number with the same title.
+There is also an unconnected 1930s jazz number with the same title.

 A note on Hocus Pocus (from Wikipedia)